GIXLabs/SAndC/Lab3/README.md

 **Q: In Part 4, the voltage on the signal generator is set to 3.5V, but the voltage on the oscilloscope is larger than 3.5V.**

 A: The voltage measurement on the oscilloscope should never exceed signal generator since the filter circuit could not increase the input voltage.
 If you find that the voltage on oscilloscope is larger, it is highly possible that the ‘load’ setting on signal generator is wrong.
 Because we are using a 1000 Ohm resistor, the ‘load’ setting should be ‘High Z’, or you can manually set it to 1000 Ohm.

+**Q: How were the schematics made?**

+A: The schematics were all made using Autodesk Eagle, which is used for designing circuit boards.
+As students, you have free access to Eagle when you sign up for an Autodesk account.